ethanresek/odin-recipes/README.md

-Introduction: The recpies project for Odin Project focuses on the basics of HTML.
+Introduction: The recipes project for Odin Project focuses on the basics of HTML.
 By completion, I will have shown basic competency with simple structuring code, use of images and links, and knowledge of setting up HTML boilerplate.